Children of the Night

 As recounted in family history, and attested to in fragments of the surviving records, Filip, along with his brother Odric, were young farmers in Povka along the Droa River.
 In 3807 AR the brothers led the people of Povka in a successful revolt against the servants of the Whispering Tyrant.
 In recognition of this leadership and courage they were recruited as squires into the Knights of Ozem, subsequently earning full membership in 3812 AR.
 Filip and Odric must have served the order well, for in 3819 AR Filip earned a place in the honor guard of Arazni herself.

-In 3823 AR Filip achieved everlasting fame at the 2nd Battle of the Vistear River, although historians are quick to point out the lack of reliable accounts of the battle.
-What is well documented is that when Arazni, the herald of Aroden, was slain by Tar-Baphon Filip led the honor guard in the charge which successfully reclaimed her body, and was slain in the effort.
+In 3823 AR Filip achieved everlasting fame at the Battle of Three Sorrows, although historians are quick to point out the lack of reliable accounts of the battle.
+What is well documented is that Filip led the honor guard in the charge which successfully reclaimed the body of Arazni and was slain in the effort.
 According to tradition however, Filip not only led the charge, but personally confronted the Whispering Tyrant in combat, striking a blow which, though it caused no true harm, was both an affront and a shock to the Tyrant.
 Further, tradition holds that the blade which struck the blow turned purest black the moment it came into contact with such evil, either absorbing or containing some fraction of the limitless power wielded by Tar-Baphon.
 Such legends do not dispute the death of Filip, asserting that it came only moments later, or even at the moment of the blow, by the Tyrant’s magic.
 Some salacious rumors have crept up around this tale from time to time, ranging from whispers that the tale of Filip’s “Black Blade” are indications that in truth he turned traitor and joined the tyrant, to bar room speculation on how Filip’s heroism was inspired by a less than chaste relationship between Arazni and himself.
 Supposed sightings of the Black Blade have also sprouted up over the years, though despite its best efforts house Redcliff has never been able to retrieve, or even conclusively prove the existence of, this artifact.

 Following the death of his brother, Odric continued to serve the Knights of Ozem until the war’s end, achieving the rank of Marshall in 3825 AR, and fighting in the battle of Vaishali Pass which saw the defeat of the Whispering Tyrant.